RetroDECK/ES-DE/USERGUIDE.md

 **Render scanlines** _(OpenGL renderer only)_

 Whether to use a shader to render scanlines for the videos.
+Be aware that this is quite demanding for the GPU.

 **Render blur** _(OpenGL renderer only)_